Shiki-12/Shiki-12/README.md

         <br/>
         <p>
           I am a specialized developer from Indonesia, architecting solutions within the digital ether.
-          My existence is dedicated to constructing scalable backends and automating interactions via Telegram Bots, all while adhering to the strictest protocols of cybersecurity.
+          My existence is dedicated to constructing scalable backends and learning making website, all while adhering to the strictest protocols of cybersecurity.
         </p>
         <p>
-           Currently resolving: <strong>Laravel Scalability & Linux Administration</strong>.
+           Currently resolving: <strong>Laravel madura & Nime-nime</strong>.
         </p>
       </div>
     </td>